 Vape Wattage Guide

-Many devices on the market today (including JAC’s SERIES-B DNA 75W) let you adjust the wattage to your personal preference.
+Many devices on the market today, including our SERIES-B DNA 75W, let you adjust the wattage to your personal preference.
 Now, that all sounds fancy, but what does the wattage affect, and how do you find your own ideal wattage?

 But, hold on, wattage?
 I adjust the voltage on my device!

 Don’t worry, voltage and wattage are linked.
 Wattage stays the same across all devices, tanks and coils, so 10W with one vape coil will fire at 10W on another vape coil.

 However, if you’re using voltage, the actual power supplied will vary depending on the resistance of your vape coil.
 For example, 5v on a 1.8Ohm coil will be about 13.5W of power, whereas 5v on a 0.5Ohm coil will be about 48w.

 For this blog, we’ll be talking about higher and lower power levels, or wattages, rather than specific numbers, so you can continue to use your device in voltage mode if you prefer.